 Cades Cove Vehicle Free Days

-Great Smoky Mountains National Park officials are providing vehicle-free access on the Cades Cove Loop Road each Wednesday through September 1, in an effort to improve the visitor experience and to reduce congestion.
+Great Smoky Mountains National Park officials are providing vehicle-free access on the Cades Cove Loop Road each Wednesday from May 4 through September 28, in an effort to improve the visitor experience and to reduce congestion.
 For more information, click here.